 The NCOHV grant is a reimbursement grant.
-Sub-grantees are expected to pay for expenses upfront from their budgets and will be reimbursed for eligible expenses listed on the approved award budget after a review of the expense request form and appropriate backup.
+Grantees are expected to pay for expenses upfront from their budgets and will be reimbursed for eligible expenses listed on the approved award budget after a review of the expense request form and appropriate backup.
+Advance payments may be granted upon pre-approval of Commission.
+An expected advance must be indicated during the application process, utilizing the appropriate area of the Budget Narrative (example in Appendix C) and providing justification as requested.